Irene McGee

 Irene McGee (born 1976) is a podcaster and television personality who created and hosted No One's Listening, a podcast about the mass media.

 She came to public attention in 1998 as a cast member of the MTV reality television series, The Real World: Seattle.
 McGee left the show during filming due to ethical objections of the production.
-In late 2013, she wrote an article for Vulture explaining her early departure titled "Slaps, Lies and Video Tape".
+In late 2013, she wrote an article for Vulture explaining her early departure and regrets over her remarks in her deposit titled "Slaps, Lies and Video Tape".
 McGee has since performed a stand-up routine explaining her life since the show's filming.

 Early life

 McGee is originally from Pleasant Valley, New York.
 She graduated from Georgetown University with a degree in English and went on to receive her master's degree in broadcast electronic communication arts from San Francisco State University.